Best Accelerated BSN Programs in California: Online & Campus

 Best Accelerated BSN Programs in California

 Three top-ranked BSN accelerated programs in California are profiled below to help jumpstart your search.
-We’ve vetted them using key criteria like affordability, curriculum, and student support to show you who stands out in 2022.
+We’ve vetted them using key criteria like affordability, curriculum, and student support to show you who stands out.
 Each school listed holds the accreditation and state-approval you need to obtain California licensure for working as a nurse.

 Curriculum Components for Accelerated BSN Program in California